GIScience/orstools-qgis-plugin/README.md

 ## License
 This project is published under the MIT license, see [LICENSE.md](https://github.com/nilsnolde/ORStools/blob/master/LICENSE.md) for details.

-By using the ORS API´s published with this tool, you agree to the terms and conditions as outlined in [here](https://developers.openrouteservice.org/portal/about).
+By using the ORS API´s published with this tool, you agree to the terms and conditions of OpenRouteService, as outlined [here](https://developers.openrouteservice.org/portal/about).